CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### Gtant Access to Users

-If it does not exist yet, you can create a role ```reports``` with a read only right granted, so that this account will not be allowed to change the measures:
+If it does not exist yet, you can create a role ```reports``` with a read only right granted, so that this account will not be allowed to change the measures.
+For example if the target database name is ```reporting```, and target schema name is ```datamart```, you can create the role ```reports``` with the following rights:
 ```
 CREATE ROLE reports WITH LOGIN ENCRYPTED PASSWORD '...';
+GRANT CONNECT ON DATABASE reporting TO reports;
+GRANT USAGE ON SCHEMA datamart TO reports;
-GRANT SELECT ON ALL TABLES IN SCHEMA ...
-TO reports;
+GRANT SELECT ON ALL TABLES IN SCHEMA datamart TO reports;
 ```

 ### Custom Tables